 Students must declare any learning disability at the time of enrolment.
 The Registrar coordinates support for students with learning support needs.
+The Registrar can be contacted on Louise.Dexter@nzchiro.co.nz

 Reasonable instructional consideration is available for students who have been evaluated and documented to have a learning disability.
 It is the responsibility of the student to provide the College with an up-to-date evaluation outlining his/her specific learning disability.